vgmtrans/vgmtrans/docs/synth_authoring_framework_goal.md

 Do not start these steps until the user separately authorizes execution of this goal.

 1. Record baseline line counts and representative summary, source-map, MIDI, SF2, DLS, and WAV outputs for CapcomSnes, KonamiSnes, NDS, and relevant Akao cases.
-2. Write compiling API fixtures for the common example, percussion `getOrAdd`, NDS cross-collection lookup, detached construction, and collection preparation.
+2. Write compiling API fixtures for the common example, percussion `getOrAdd`, NDS cross-collection lookup, and detached construction.
 Use them to settle minor C++ signatures before implementation spreads.
 3. Implement `SampleCollectionBuilder`, `InstrumentSetBuilder`, their nested entry proxies, stable key maps, range accumulation, diagnostics, source projection, and explicit finish.
 4. Add the small `ScanResultBuilder` factories and consuming commit overloads.
 5. Rename table-row source vocabulary to table-entry vocabulary where the migration touches it.